agibralter/ar-resque-counter-cache/README.md

 temporary counter cache and Resque to actually update the counter cache column sometime in the future.
 For example, let's say a single Post gets 1000 comments very quickly.
 This will set a key in Redis indicating that there is a delta of +1000 for that Post's comments_count column.
-It will also queue 1000 Resque jobs.
-This is where resque-lock-timeout comes in.
+Previously (in versions 3.0.2 and below), it would also queue 1000 Resque jobs.
+This is where resque-lock-timeout came in.
 Only one of those jobs will be allowed to run at a time.
-Once a job acquires the lock it removes all other instances of that job from the queue (see IncrementCountersWorker.around\_perform\_lock1).
+Once a job acquires the lock it removes all other instances of that job from the queue (see IncrementCountersWorker.around\_perform\_lock1) using Redis's lrem command.
+Unfortunately we ran into some giant Redis cpu overload with lrems during traffic spikes and decided to switch to the simpler resque-loner gem.
+This gem instead uses a key to determine whether or not to enqueue a given job in the first place.

 You use it like such: